-The "Deep Cleaning" process that I'll describe will take just a little bit of your time, a good gun cleaning product, I've used Hoppe's #9 for years, a good brass/bronze brush of the appropriate size, a cleaning rod, some good cotton patches, a warm work area that's protected from the mess, and some elbow grease.
+The "Deep Cleaning" process that I'll describe will take just a little bit of your time, a good gun cleaning product, I've used Hoppe's #9 for years, a good brass/bronze brush of the appropriate size, a cleaning rod, some good cotton patches, a well ventilated and warm work area that's protected from the mess, and some elbow grease.

 This is the step-by-step process that I recommend:

 Install a cylinder or improved cylinder* choke tube.